 Now you can just blend this all together and use the smoothie mixture as I did here, layered in a parfait jar.

 OR, you can treat it like ice cream.
 It will be kind of like soft-serve.
 Here is my favorite no-churn ice cream recipe method detailed here, but if you don’t want to use ice cube trays, you can always pour the mixture into a parchment-lined loaf tray, and freeze for three hours.
 Then break it into chunks with a fork, and blend until creamy.
 Eat while it is a bit soft, or freeze until it is harder.

 Store in the freezer in an air-tight container.
 You might have to blend up again, when you want to serve it.
 That depends on how much moisture you added originally.

-Here I served my strawberry smoothie with a recipe-test of my Pineapple granita (to appear in my upcoming book), as well as a swirl of yogurt, pitaya dice and chunks of my 2-ingredient fudge!
+Here I served my strawberry smoothie with a pineapple granita (granitas are easy and frosty and you can find the recipe in my cookbook!), as well as a swirl of yogurt, pitaya dice and chunks of my 2-ingredient fudge!

 I hope you love these strawberry smoothies.